Star Wars: Droids: Merchandising

 In 1985, Kenner produced a toy line based on the series, including action figures, ship models, and other items.
 Two action figures, Boba Fett and A-wing Pilot, were repackaged figures from the main Star Wars line.
 The toy line was canceled after the first group of 12 figures due to decreasing popularity with Star Wars.
 In 1987 and then 1988, Glasslite of Brazil issued remaining Kenner stock and produced a very limited run of remaining Return of the Jedi and Droids toys from a sell off.
 Certain vehicles, mini-rigs and action figures were issued by the company in new packaging.
 The character Vlix (Tig Fromm's henchman) was an action figure exclusive from unused molds by Kenner.
 Like the remainder of the Glasslite line, very few were made, even less were sold and most were recycled due to the failing economy when money was tight across the country.
-Vlix was the most valuable Star Wars action figure (at about $6,000 carded or $1,200 loose), until a Fett figure sold for £69,000 ($USD 92,000) at an auction.
+Vlix was the most valuable Star Wars action figure (at about $6,000 carded or $1,200 loose), until a Fett figure sold for £69,000 (US$92,000) at an auction.

 Between 1985 and 1987, a number of episodes were adapted into children's storybooks.

 A computer game was released in 1988 for the ZX Spectrum, Amstrad CPC and Commodore 64 by Mastertronic.

 In 2021, for Lucasfilm's 50th anniversary, Hasbro released a Target-exclusive line of action figures based on the series, featuring the titular droid duo and Boba Fett.
 Fett was also released as a larger Black Series figure.

+In 2026, Hasbro has announced a new assortment of Black Series figures based on the series, featuring C-3PO, R2-D2, Boba Fett, and a Stormtrooper.
+Each figure is packed on a classic Kenner-inspired cardback.